fangohr/finmag/README.md

 ## Publications

-Finmag was used to run micromagnetic simulations in the following publications, including:
+Finmag was used to run micromagnetic simulations in the following publications (in reversed chronological order):

 1. R. A. Pepper, M. Beg, D. Cortés-Ortuño, T. Kluyver, M.-A. Bisotti, R. Carey, M. Vousden, M. Albert, W. Wang, O. Hovorka, and H. Fangohr.
 Skyrmion states in thin confined polygonal nanostructures.
 Journal of Applied Physics 9, 093903 (2018). (arXiv:1801.03275)